BASIS OF PREPARATION AND OTHER

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and therefore do not include all information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
-There has been no material change in the information disclosed in the notes to the consolidated financial statements included in the Annual Report on Form 10-K of Rollins, Inc. (including its subsidiaries unless the context otherwise requires, Rollins, we, us, our, or the Company) for the year ended December 31, 2020.
-Accordingly, the quarterly condensed consolidated financial statements and related disclosures herein should be read in conjunction with the 2020 Annual Report on Form 10-K.
+There has been no material change in the information disclosed in the notes to the consolidated financial statements included in the Annual Report on Form 10-K of Rollins, Inc. (the “Company”) for the year ended December 31, 2019 other than updates related to Accounting Standards Update (ASU) No. 2016-13, Financial Instruments - Credit Losses (ASC 326): Measurement of Credit Losses on Financial Instruments as noted below.
+Accordingly, the quarterly condensed consolidated financial statements and related disclosures herein should be read in conjunction with the 2019 Annual Report on Form 10-K.

-The Company has one reportable segment, its pest and termite control business.
-The Companys results of operations and its financial condition are not reliant upon any single customer, a few customers, or the Companys foreign operations.
+The Company has only one reportable segment, its pest and termite control business.
+The Company’s results of operations and its financial condition are not reliant upon any single customer, a few customers, or the Company’s foreign operations.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.